 • Practice, Practice, Practice: learning to code takes time and repetition.
 In the guides, I provide example code.
 Replicate my examples.
 Also look out for any challenges that I include as ways to check your understanding.
 Further, I try to point out additional data sets which you can explore and use as further practice.

-In addition to a statistical software package and G*Power, you will also need the following software:
+In addition to a statistical software package, you will also need the following software:

-• Some type of Office Suite (e.g., Microsoft Office, LibreOffice, Google Doc) or RMarkdown (part of RStudio).
+• Some type of Office Suite (e.g., Microsoft Office, LibreOffice, Google Doc, etc.) or a plan to use RMarkdown/Quarto.

 • In the event that we need to shift to online meetings, we'll make use of the Zoom platform through PSU.
 Please ensure that you have the most up-to-date version of Zoom's Desktop App.